Automattic/jetpack/readme.txt

 2. Users who have not left a comment on your blog.
 3. Or users who have not viewed a password protected post.

 99% of your visitors will be served static html files.
-Those users who don't see the static files will still benefit because they will see regular WP-Cache cached files and your server won't be as busy as before.
+Those users who don't see the static files will still benefit because they will see different cached files that aren't quite as efficient but still better than uncached.
 This plugin will help your server cope with a front page appearance on digg.com or other social networking site.

 If for some reason "supercaching" doesn't work on your server then don't worry.
 Caching will still be performed, but every request will require loading the PHP engine.
 In normal circumstances this isn't bad at all.
 Visitors to your site will notice no slowdown or difference.
 Supercache really comes into it's own if your server is underpowered, or you're experiencing heavy traffic.
 Super Cached html files will be served more quickly than PHP generated cached files but in every day use, the difference isn't noticeable.